Register company in Cyprus

 Step 2: Reservation of company name

-- Tetra Consultants will conduct an electronic name search to confirm the availability of your company name through the Business Register and Trademarks Register, respectively.
+- Before proceeding to register company in Cyprus, Tetra Consultants will conduct an electronic name search to confirm the availability of your company name through the Business Register and Trademarks Register, respectively.

 - Once the availability of your company name has been verified, Tetra Consultants will register for your company’s name through the e-name approval service provided by the Department of Registrar of Companies and Official Receiver.